rupantd23/Pair-trading-and-Co-integration-strategy/README.md

 - "Statistical Arbitrage: Algorithmic Trading Insights and Techniques" by Andrew Pole
 - [Investopedia: Pairs Trading](https://www.investopedia.com/terms/p/pairs_trade.asp)

-## License

-This project is intended for educational and research purposes.
-Please review the repository’s license file for usage terms.

 **For questions, contributions, or collaboration, please open an issue or submit a pull request on GitHub.**